Selangor's Nazliazmi downplays role of formation change in win over Terengganu

 He told the team website after the match that he was elated that his charges are finally playing to their potential.

-"Praise Allah for all of our efforts.
+"Praise Allah for all of our effort.
 Credit to the players for putting in a brilliant performance.

 "I'm delighted as they haven't played like this in a long time.
 This is the real Selangor and I want to see them continue the momentum in the coming matches," said the former Selangor youth coach.